quentindutot/rouage/docs/src/concepts/routing.md

 This page covers application-level routing.
 For server routes, consult the documentation for frameworks such as H3, Hono, or Elysia.
 :::

-## Usage
+## Basic Example

-The top-level component that manages routing in your application.
-The optional `root` prop can wrap the application in a layout component that persists across page changes.
+Below is a routing setup using Router and Route from solid-rouage.
+Use the root prop to apply a layout across all routes.

 ```jsx
 import { lazy } from 'solid-js'